Mauricio Hernández Norambuena: Biography

-Investigations estimate that immediately after the escape he traveled to Cuba.
-After disagreements with the government of Fidel Castro, in 1998 he left Cuba.
-He traveled to Nicaragua, El Salvador and, later on, to Colombia.
-There he joined the ELN and the FARC, and, since they respected his military rank, he trained and came to have under his command a column of the guerrillas from that country.
-Later on, he migrated to Uruguay, Argentina, Mexico, and Brazil, settling definitively in the city of São Paulo.
+Investigators believe that Hernández fled to Cuba after the prison break.
+After disagreements with the government of Fidel Castro, he left Cuba in 1998.
+He then traveled to Nicaragua, El Salvador and, later on, to Colombia, where he joined the ELN and the FARC.
+Since they respected his military rank, he trained and came to have under his command a column of the guerrillas from that country.
+Later on, he migrated to Uruguay, Argentina, Mexico, and Brazil, settling permanently in the city of São Paulo.

-On February 2, 2002, Mauricio Hernández was arrested along with six other people in the town of Serra Negra after accused of the kidnapping and subsequent captivity of the Brazilian businessman Washington Olivetto in 2001.
-He was convicted and held in the Federal Penitentiary of Mossoró, in the Maximum Security Penitentiary of Catanduva and the Maximum Security Penitentiary of Avaré in Brazil, where he served part of the 30-year sentence that he received from the Brazilian justice.
+On February 2, 2002, Hernández was arrested along with six other people in the town of Serra Negra after being accused of the kidnapping of the Brazilian businessman Washington Olivetto in 2001.
+He was convicted and held in the Federal Penitentiary of Mossoró, in the Maximum Security Penitentiary of Catanduva and the Maximum Security Penitentiary of Avaré in Brazil, where he served part of his 30-year sentence.
 A few days later, he gave an interview to the newspaper Estado de Sao Paulo in which he harshly criticized the conditions in which he was detained.
 During this entire period he was subjected to a prison regime called "differential disciplinary", which implied being confined in a 2x3 meter cell for 23 hours a day, with one hour spent in the yard alone, in addition to being locked up 24 hours a day on Saturday and Sunday.

-He has been singled out by journalists, scholars and members of the Brazilian public security apparatuses as the intellectual mentor of various terrorist attacks carried in 2006 and the one who introduced terrorist practices, such as bomb attacks, bus fires and political assassinations, in Brazilian criminal groups.
+He has been identified by journalists, scholars and members of the Brazilian public security apparatuses as the intellectual mentor of various terrorist attacks carried out in 2006 and the one who introduced terrorist practices, such as bomb attacks, bus fires and political assassinations, to Brazilian criminal groups.

 On 19 August 2019, he was transferred from the Maximum Security Penitentiary of Avaré to the Federal Police of Brazil jail in São Paulo, due to the decision of the President of Brazil Jair Bolsonaro to accept the extradition request made by the Chilean justice, arriving in Chile the next day.

-Finally, on 2 September 2019, Judge Mario Carroza sentenced him to two sentences of 15 years in prison, minus the 1,256 days that he spent in detention for the original sentence in Chile.
+On 2 September 2019, Judge Mario Carroza sentenced him to two sentences of 15 years in prison, minus the 1,256 days that he spent in detention for the original sentence in Chile.
 Therefore, he must serve more than 26 years in prison.

-Mauricio Hernández's defense filed a complaint against the fourth chamber of the appeals court, which sought to subtract from his sentence the time he was imprisoned in Brazil for the kidnapping of businessman Washington Olivetto, however, on May 20 of 2020, the Chilean Supreme Court denied said appeal, ratifying the 26-year sentence imposed by the courts until the year 2046.
+Hernández's defense appealed, seeking to subtract the time he was imprisoned in Brazil for the kidnapping of businessman Washington Olivetto from his sentence.
+On 20 May 2020, the Chilean Supreme Court denied his appeal, ratifying the 26-year sentence imposed by the courts.